sebrowne/Trilinos/cmake/std/atdm/README.md

 * <a href="#checkin-test-atdmsh">checkin-test-atdm.sh</a>
 * <a href="#ctest-s-local-test-driversh">ctest-s-local-test-driver.sh</a>
 * <a href="#specific-instructions-for-each-system">Specific instructions for each system</a>
+* <a href="#building-and-installing-trilinos-for-atdm-applications">Building and installing Trilinos for ATDM Applications</a>
 * <a href="#troubleshooting-configuration-problems">Troubleshooting configuration problems</a>
 * <a href="#directory-structure-and-contents">Directory structure and contents</a>
 * <a href="#disabling-failing-tests">Disabling failing tests</a>